joshua-qj/PrinterManagement/README.md

 SQL Server.

 Note:
+SQL Inmemory was used in this branch.
 Using @typeparam to create generic component, which is PrinterList.rzor.
-Using Reflection
+Using Reflection to get properties and values.

-depict DataGrid CRUD operation in SQL server database using Entity Framework core and Web API in a Blazor serverside application.
+Using Cascading parameters to pass a value from a component to all its descendants.